LCD Soundsystem: Reunion: American Dream and Electric Lady Sessions (2015–2019)

-The band's reunion was confirmed on January 4, 2016, when it was announced that it would be headlining the 2016 Coachella Festival.
-The following day, the band announced that they would be releasing a new studio album in 2016.
-Murphy, who worked on David Bowie's Blackstar, stated that Bowie helped convince him to reassemble the band (prior to Bowie's death in January 2016).
+On December 24, 2015, LCD Soundsystem released their first single in five years, "Christmas Will Break Your Heart".
+On January 4, 2016, LCD Soundsystem confirmed it had reunited and would headline the 2016 Coachella Festival.
+The following day, it confirmed they would release a new studio album.
+Murphy said David Bowie had convinced them to reunite.
 On February 13, it was reported that LCD Soundsystem had signed with Columbia Records.
 On March 23, it was announced that the band would also be headlining the 2016 Lollapalooza Festival.
 The band performed two shows at Webster Hall in East Village, Manhattan on March 27 and 28, marking their first shows in almost five years.
 The event had a ticket distribution system in the form of a lottery.
 During the rest of 2016, the band headlined the Outside Lands, Primavera Sound, Austin City Limits, Bonnaroo, LouFest, and Wayhome festivals.

-In August 2016, the band canceled tour dates for shows in Asia and Australia in order to complete work on the album.
+In August 2016, the band canceled tour dates for shows in Asia and Australia to complete work on the album.
 Although plans were made to release the record in 2016, it was suggested that the release date would be moved into the following year, as the recording was predicted to take another few months.
 LCD Soundsystem performed their first show of 2017 at the then-recently opened venue Brooklyn Steel on April 6.
 During their performance, they premiered three new songs titled "Tonite", "Call the Police", and "American Dream" during the first encore of their set.
 A fourth new song, "Emotional Haircut", was performed during a later show at Brooklyn Steel.
 On May 5, the band released "Call the Police" and "American Dream" together as a digital double A-side single.
 Accompanying the single was a lengthy post on their Facebook page, which also included an update regarding the progress of their upcoming studio album.
 The band performed the two songs during the May 6 episode of Saturday Night Lives 42nd season.
-On June 19, the band revealed that the title of their fourth studio album would be American Dream and that it would be released on September 1 through Columbia Records and DFA Records.
+On June 19, the band revealed that the title of their fifth studio album would be American Dream and that it would be released on September 1 through Columbia Records and DFA Records.
 The tracklist for the album was also revealed as well as dates for a world tour.
 American Dream released to critical acclaim following the release of several singles.
 The album was nominated for Best Alternative Music Album and the song "Tonite" won Best Dance Recording at the 2018 Grammy Awards, earning the band their first ever Grammy win.